Frequently Asked Questions

 Do you give allergy shots?

 Allergy clinics are available for a fee, click here for details.
-Students requiring allergy shots are responsible for providing their serum and medial order from their doctor.
+Students requiring allergy shots are responsible for providing their serum and medical order from their doctor.

 Are immunizations required?